top of page

 Refractive Surprise Post IOL Implantation- How to check what went wrong

-The post operative outcome surprisingly, turned out to be a dampner.
-The patient landed up with a myopic surprise of a -1.50 D spherical. **The doctor is now in a dilemna, should he go for the second eye targeing a refractive number that would balance the surprise in the first eye ?
+The post operative outcome surprisingly, turned out to be a dampener.
+The patient landed up with a myopic surprise of a -1.50 D spherical. **The doctor is now in a dilemma, should he go for the second eye targeting a refractive number that would balance the surprise in the first eye ?
 Or should he first try to find out what went wrong in the first eye, so that he is sure that a mistake, if there at all had been in biometry of first eye, would not be repeated again.
 Doctor X, decided to go for the second option, deciding to take the pain of investigating what went wrong.

 To start with, and within the scope of this write up, there would be four broad aspects worth looking into.
 First, where is the IOL sitting in the eye or the Effective Lens Position (ELP).
 Second, was the axial length rightly measured ?
 Third, Was the right IOL power implanted? and last, the changes in corneal curvature post surgery.